 It’s not this ‘woo woo’ unattainable thing, that can only be reached through continual meditation, incense burning and chanting (but that can be part of it - if that’s what you choose!).
 It’s about being authentically human, and nurturing these raw properties that we all already have within us.
 This is what we are all coded with.

 And then, it’s about allowing these fundamental elements to flow freely into all aspects of our lives; into our relationships, our work, our homes, and absolutely into how we imagine, create, produce and consume, material and immaterial things.

 In order to have a culture of true sustainability, it isn’t just about outer actions, CSR initiatives or policy changes.
 Don’t get me wrong, these are all valuable parts of the puzzle, however, it is first and foremost our responsibility to change our inner outlook and priorities.

-Spirituality - the inner path, the examined life, consciousness, intuition…whatever you fancy to call it, could allow us to develop a different outlook, connect to our deepest values, and make more responsible choices that impact not only ourselves and our families, but the environment and people involved within the supply chain.
+Spirituality - the inner path, the examined life, consciousness, intuition…whatever you fancy to call it, could allow us to develop a different outlook, connect to our deepest values, and make more responsible choices that impact not only ourselves and our communities, but also the Environment.

 What do you think about the fusing of these two concepts?
 I would love to hear your thoughts below.

 *I understand this word also brings with it diverse connotations due to its misuse and the prevalent corporate ‘greenwashing’, however, I still choose to use it, until a better word comes along - perhaps 'flourishing' could be used here?